 The Undergraduate Economic Review is an online peer-reviewed journal that promotes undergraduate economic research from around the world.

 Undergraduate Journal of Global Citizenship – Fairfield University

 Fairfield University’s Undergraduate Journal of Global Citizenship honors the work of undergraduates from diverse academic backgrounds, united by their dedication to global citizenship and social responsibility, in line with the Jesuit values of our University.
 We welcome undergraduate submissions that showcase and promote the understanding of global citizenship and social responsibility.
-We view global citizenship as a disengagement from barriers into a recognition and understanding of human actions with social, political, environmental, and/or economic impact worldwide.
-A sense of community, not only with our direct neighbors, but with societies and lives around the globe, makes a socially responsible individual.
+We view global citizenship as disengagement from barriers into recognition and understanding of human actions with social, political, environmental, and/or economic impact worldwide.
+A sense of community, not only with our direct neighbors but with societies and lives around the globe, makes a socially responsible individual.

 Undergraduate Journal of Psychology at Berkeley – UC Berkeley

 The Undergraduate Journal of Psychology at Berkeley is an annual publication that allows undergraduate students who have completed scientific studies in psychology and psychology-related fields to publish their findings to the larger academic community, promoting further and more excellent undergraduate research.
 UJPB accepts and reviews submissions from all psychology-related fields, including psychology, neuroscience, cognitive science, and linguistics, as long as the papers are the original work of undergraduate students.

 Undergraduate Journal of Service Learning and Community-Based Research – Penn State Berks